aeternity/protocol/channels/ON-CHAIN.md

 #### Requirements

-MUST be signed using private key corresponding to the public key `from_id`.
+MUST be authenticated using the method corresponding to the public key `from_id`.

 ## Channel state tree